javaHelper/kafka-vinsguru/saga-orchestration/readme.md

 What if we also need to check with inventory-service for the availability of inventory before making the order as complete!
 Now you see the problem?

 In the traditional system design approach, order-service simply sends a HTTP request to get the information about the user’s credit balance.
 The problem with this approach is order-service assumes that payment-service will be up and running always.
 Any network issue or performance issue at the payment-service will be propagated to the order-service.
 It could lead to poor user-experience & we also might lose revenue.
 Let’s see how we could handle transactions in the distributed systems with loose coupling by using a pattern called Saga Pattern with Event Sourcing approach.

+# Saga Pattern:
+Each business transaction which spans multiple Microservices are split into Microservice specific local transactions and they are executed in a sequence to complete the business workflow.
+It is called Saga.
+It can be implemented in 2 ways.

+- Choreography approach
+- Orchestration approach

+In this article, we will be discussing the choreography based approach by using event-sourcing.
+For orchestration based Saga, check here.